OpenLI-NZ/openli/README.md

 * librabbitmq -- Debian / Ubuntu users can install the librabbitmq-dev package.
 Required for the collector and mediator.

+* libb64 -- Debian / Ubuntu users can install the libb64-dev package.
+Required
+  for the collector.

 * libtcmalloc -- Debian / Ubuntu users can install the libgoogle-perftools-dev package.
 Optional, but highly recommended for performance reasons.